 - ALMOST INDESTRUCTIBLE: Made of STRONG UPGRADED EXTREMELY DURABLE RUBBER, the dog toys are long lasting and provide months of tooth brushing and play.
 The squeaky dog chew toy is absolutely the best Christmas gift for dogs.

-- SAFE TO CHEW: The dog toy is made of premium food-grade rubber, as safe as a baby pacifier, no bitter taste or strong smell.
+- DOG CHEW TOY: The dog toy is made of premium rubber, no bitter taste or strong smell.
 The smell of the toy is light milk coconut scent, it smells really good.
 Dogs like the smell.
-It attracts dogs to chew.
-Safe and Fun to Chew, Chase and Fetch.
+It attracts dogs to play.

 - ATTRACTIVE DESIGN: When dog chews the toy, it will squeak which attracts dog to play hours.
 Popular shape and aligned bristles make the dog toy more attractive and effective.
 It is like dog is playing with a gator while brushing his own teeth, making teeth cleaning easy and interesting.